 And how to quickly research them ahead of time

-Of course, there are many important topics that will arise, but here are some big ones to anticipate and research ahead of time if you haven’t had time to do so yet:
+Of course, there are many important topics that will arise in the next DNC debate, but here are some big ones to anticipate and research ahead of time if you haven’t had time to do so yet:

-Climate change — Expect this topic to continue to dominate the election conversation, especially as this debate comes in the wake of disastrous Hurricane Dorian.
+Expect this topic to continue to dominate the election conversation.
+Most especially as this DNC debate comes in the wake of disastrous Hurricane Dorian.
 More globally — the 2019 United Nations Climate Change Summit is later this month on Sept.
-23. UN Secretary Antonio Guterres is calling on all leaders to come to the summit with concrete, realistic plans to enhance their nationally-determined contributions by 2020, in line with reducing greenhouse gas emissions by 455 over the next decade and to net zero emissions by 2050.
+23. UN Secretary Antonio Guterres is calling on all leaders to come to the summit with concrete, realistic plans to enhance their nationally-determined contributions by 2020.
+This is in line with reducing greenhouse gas emissions by 455 over the next decade and to net zero emissions by 2050.
 Needless to say, presidential candidates will have thoughts on how they plan to tackle climate change.
 This Vox article gives a good overview of how each candidate is approaching the topic.

-Gun control — Similarly, gun violence will continue to be one of the largest issues discussed among candidates.
+Similarly, gun violence will continue to be one of the largest issues discussed among candidates in the upcoming DNC debate.
 Several mass shootings have occurred just since the last debate, including the El Paso shooting on Aug.
 3 that killed 22 people and injured 24 — the deadliest mass shooting in the U.S. this year.
 A stat to note: 53 people died in U.S. mass shootings in Aug. alone.

 It’s also important to consider the fact that mass shootings, while horrific, are only a tiny portion of the gun violence problem in this country right now–resulting in just 2% of gun-related deaths in the US.
 (The majority being homicide and suicides).